usmaanwahab/level4-project/docs/background.md

 OpenMP follows the **single-program multiple-data** paradigm, where all threads have potential to execute the same program code, but each thread may access/modify different data and/or traverse different execution paths.

 OpenMP provides a "relaxed-consistency" and "temporary" view of thread memory - threads have equal access to shared memory where each variable can be retrieved/stored.
 Each thread also has its own temporary copies of variables that may be modified independent from variables in memory.

+OpenMP specifies a number of scoping rules on how directives may associate with each other.

+**Static Extent** - The code is textually between the beginning and the end of a structures block, for example a `do` directive within an enclosing parallel region.

+**Orphaned Directive** - An OpenMP directive that appears independently from another enclosing directive is said to be an orphaned directive.
+It exists outside of another directives static extent.

+**Dynamic Extent** - The dynamic extent of a directive includes both its static extend and the extents of its orphaned directives, for example a function that has a critical section is called by another parallel region.